simular-fi/simular/docs/src/reference/pyevm.md

 ```

 ### dump_state
-Export the current state of the EVM to a JSON encoded string
+Export the current state (snapshot) of the EVM to a JSON encoded string

 ```python
 def dump_state(self) -> str